neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 Kubernetes in particular is particularly compelling because it serves as the common denominator for deployments to AWS, Azure, Google Cloud, and on premise.
 In other words, Kubernetes is central to being deployment agnostic.

-This post is already long enough without getting into software engineering tooling like Gradle, GitHub, GitHub Actions or whatever CI could be in play, and so on, but I do want to send a shout out to [Earthly](https://docs.earthly.dev/), which has recently emerged as a powerful build automation tool at a layer of abstraction above Docker.
+This post is already long enough without getting into software engineering tooling like Gradle, GitHub, whatever continuous integration (CI) could be in play, and so on, but I do want to send a shout out to [Earthly](https://docs.earthly.dev/), which has recently emerged as a powerful build automation tool at a layer of abstraction above Docker.
 We want to make sure we maximize reproducibility, determinism, and parallelism to make builds as performant as possible.
 Earthly could be the perfect fit.